Case Studies

 Bill’s social skills began to diminish in 2007.
 And he was unable to react in emergency situations.
 In 2012 he stopped driving.
 His wife Mary took Bill to the doctor, sharing observations of obsessive compulsive disorder, weight loss, excessive daytime sleepiness, confusion, separation anxiety, and apathy.
 Bill had an MRI in 2012; “Alzheimer’s” was the diagnosis.

-The family was given the option of waiting months for an appointment with a neurologist, for evaluation, but felt comfortable not taking that step.
+A year later, Bill fell six times in 12 hours.
+New brain imaging led to a new diagnosis – “Pick’s Disease” (another name for frontotemporal dementia).
+The family was given the option of waiting months for a specialist appointment, but felt comfortable not taking that step.
 Even wrong knowledge is power.
 Once Bill had a diagnosis, he settled down and accepted his various limitations.
 Most days were good, some were long.

 JACK CAMPBELL

-Jack Campbell was born in 1939 in Cleveland, Ohio, where he spent his childhood.
-He graduated from Marquette University in Milwaukee on a Naval ROTC Scholarship, and later earned an MBA from San Francisco State.
+Jack was born in 1939 in Cleveland, Ohio, where he spent his childhood.
+He graduated from Marquette University on a Naval ROTC Scholarship, and later earned an MBA from San Francisco State.
 Jack spent his entire 33 year career working with Coopers & Lybrand, subsequently PriceWaterhouse Coopers.
 He retired in 1999.

 Jack’s first neurological symptoms were a dragging of his foot and a loss of smell.
 In his first visit to his neurologist, Jack was diagnosed with “probable” MSA and given a life expectancy of 5-7 years.
 This diagnosis was reinforced by the fact that Jack received no benefit from traditional Parkinson’s medications.

-Both the Parkinson’s Institute and Dr. Michael Aminoff at UCSF confirmed this “probable” MSA diagnosis.
+Both The Parkinson’s Institute and Dr. Michael Aminoff at UCSF confirmed this “probable” MSA diagnosis.
 Jack participated in a study at Stanford to learn more about MSA diagnosis.
 He voluntarily gave up driving a few years before his death.
 He suffered from severe back pain throughout his final 5 years.
 His once resonant voice became faint, he had problems with bladder and bowel function, and low blood pressure.

 Jack’s mobility became increasingly compromised until he was bed bound.
 Fortunately for Jack and his family, his mental capacity remained good throughout his 5 year decline as did his sweet nature.
 He was a joy to be with and to care for.
 He died at home in 2016 after about a month on hospice with his wife Tish by his side.
 Jack supported the plan for brain donation organized by Brain Support Network.